SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/DataMiner_Objects_Tool/Using_DataMiner_Objects_Tool.md

 ![Low-Code App buttons](~/user-guide/images/Using_DataMiner_Objects_Tool.png)

 All functionality of the tool is accessible via the *Filter All DataMiner Objects* button (1).
-Clicking the button launches an interactive Automation script that gives an overview of each supported DataMiner object type.
+Clicking the button launches the *DataMiner Objects Tool* interactive Automation script, which gives an overview of each supported DataMiner object type.
 You can then select one of the types to open a new dialog where filters can be defined.

 There are three more buttons available in the app.
-Each button is related to a common DataMiner object type, being resources, reservation instances and DOM instances.
-For each of these types, the app shows some high level statistics about the system.
+Each button is related to a common DataMiner object type, being resources, reservation (i.e. booking) instances, and DOM instances.
+For each of these types, the app shows some high-level statistics for the system.

-For **reservation instances** (2), the app shows the total number of reservation (i.e. booking) instances in the system along with a pie chart that groups the reservation instances by state.
+For **reservation instances** (2), the app shows the total number of reservation instances in the system along with a pie chart that groups the reservation instances by state.
 The button next to these stats launches the same *DataMiner Objects Tool* script, but immediately opens the dialog to filter reservation instances.

 For **resources** (3), the app shows the total number of resources in the system along with a pie chart that groups the resources by resource pool.
 The button next to these stats launches the same *DataMiner Objects Tool* script, but immediately opens the dialog to filter resources.